-The world of social networking is constantly evolving, and Instagram looks set to take another major step forward.
-According to The Informationthe company owned by Meta plans to launch an independent application dedicated exclusively to Reels.
-This strategic move is designed to counter the hegemony of TikTokThis is particularly true in the United States, where the Chinese platform is facing potential restrictions.
-But is this really a good idea?
+The world of social media is constantly evolving, and Instagram seems poised to take another major step forward.
+According to The Information, the company owned by Meta plans to launch an independent application dedicated exclusively to Reels.
+This strategic move aims to counter the hegemony of TikTok, especially in the United States, where the Chinese platform faces potential restrictions.
+But is it really a good idea?

-A direct riposte to TikTok
+A direct response to TikTok

-A Reels application: a winning strategy?
+A Reels application, a winning strategy?

 -